racosa/cnn-accelerator/README.md

 ## Directories:

 - ./algorithm/cnn: CNN reference code in python used to classify images of the cifar-10 test_batch (for more instructions see ./algorithm/cnn/README).

 - ./pre-hls: CNN pre-hls code

     + ./pre-hls/db: database folder with cifar10 images and labels.

     + ./pre-hls/vanilla: CNN implementation in C++, also tested with cifar-10 test_batch  (for more instructions see ./pre-hls/vanilla/README).

     + ./pre-hls/fixed-point: CNN implementation in C++ using fixed poit precision with the library ac_fixed  (for more instructions see ./pre-hls/fixed-point/README).

 - ./hls: HLS code used to generate Convolution+ReLU RTL with Catapult.

-- ./fpga: top level VHDL entity used test Convolution+ReLU layer on FPGA and generated bitstreams.

 ## Research links